 ANA has implemented a page limit of 150 total pages for applications submitted in response to this FOA.
-The page limitation excludes the required forms, including the OWP, assurances, and certifications listed in this section.
-The one-page Project Summary/Abstract is also excluded from the page limitation.
+The page limitation excludes the required forms, assurances, and certifications listed in this section.
+The one-page Project Summary/Abstract and Business Plans are also excluded from the page limitation.